Kirchneriella

 Kirchneriella is a genus of green algae in the family Selenastraceae.
+It is found in freshwater habitats, as phytoplankton or metaphyton.

 The genus name of Kirchneriella is in honour of Emil Otto Oskar von Kirchner (1851–1925), who was a German botanist and agronomist.

 The genus was circumscribed by Wilhelm Schmidle in Ber.
 Naturf.
 Ges.
 Freiburg vol.7 on page 82 in 189.

+Description

+Kirchneriella usually consists of colonies of cells within a thin layer of mucilage.
+Usually four to 16 are present within a colony, but sometimes they are solitary.
+Cells are crescent-shaped, containing a single chloroplast with one pyrenoid.
+They are irregularly distributed within the mucilage.

+Species are distinguished from each other based on cell size and shape.
+The similar genus Pseudokirchneriella was split off from Kirchneriella; it differs from this genus in that its cells lack a pyrenoid.
+Some authors do not recognize the two genera as being distinct.

+Reproduction

+Kirchneriella reproduces by autospores, which are arranged serially within the mother cell.
+They are released by rupture of the mother cell wall.